The Shrine Church of Our Lady of Solace

 Pavilion will open adjacent to the Parachute Jump and MCU Park along the boardwalk

 in the new Steeplechase Plaza park.
-Its main attraction will be the return of the
+Its main attraction is the return of the famous

 All throughout the continuing evolution of Coney Island, the Shrine Church of Our